higgser/databricks/docs/Databricks.md

 ???
 * Create new Databricks and AWS Account (same AWS region, takes about 60 minutes)
 * Databricks Account is linked to Amazon Account, You are responsible for the AWS costs of clusters you create (Deploy to AWS using Cross Account Role or Access Key)
+* Open Databricks example notebook Spark for beginners
+* Create a notebook, Output Markdown, SparkSession `spark.version`
 * Start a Cluster, Show Link to Spark UI
-* Create a notebook, Output Markdown, SparkSession spark.version
+* Import a library named bahir
+* Import Twitter streaming notebook from Git https://github.com/higgser/databricks/blob/master/Twitter/twitter-streaming.scala
+* Run the whole notebook
+* Show Execution Graph for last plot
+* Modify plot and switch to table
+* Create Dashboard, Add Graphs https://dbc-a0e28f3c-9620.cloud.databricks.com/#notebook/258/dashboard/280/present
+* Open dashboard notebook
+* Show Tables with teets and votes
 * Show Revision History, Git Integration, and Export Options
-* Open and Run simple Example, Show Execution Graph
-* Create Dashboard, Add Graphs https://dbc-a0e28f3c-9620.cloud.databricks.com/#notebook/258/dashboard/280/present
+* Show User Management and Permissions
+* Show Documentation and search fields

 ---
 name: cloudFeatures